home-assistant/home-assistant.io/source/_integrations/tailwind.markdown

 The Tailwind integration provides a cover entity for each garage door that is connected to your Tailwind garage door controller.

-Using the cover entity, you can open and close your garage door, and see the current state of your garage door.
+Using the cover entity, you can open and close your garage door and see the current state of your garage door.

 Additionally, the integration provides the following entities: